‘X-Files’ Stars Join Other Actors and Take a Knee in Protest of Injustice

 — jesse Williams. (@iJesseWilliams) September 25, 2017

-The Voice's Pharell Williams also expressed support for the movement last weekend by taking a knee during "A Concert for Charlottesville: An Evening of Music and Unity" benefit concert in Charlottesville, Virginia, where 32-year-old and dozens more were injured following a car attack by 20-year-old was killed in August.
+The Voice‘s Pharell Williams also expressed support for the movement last weekend by taking a knee during “A Concert for Charlottesville: An Evening of Music and Unity” benefit concert in Charlottesville, Virginia, where 32-year-old Heather Heyer was killed and dozens more were injured following a car attack by 20-year-old James Alex Fields Jr. in August.

 The #TakeAKnee movement began in August 2016 when NFL free agent Colin Kaepernick (then a quarterback for the San Francisco 49ers) made headlines for kneeling during the National Anthem in protest of racial injustice.